Black Friday 2019: The best deals to start shopping now

 - Outdoor Voices: The internet-favorite workout brand is taking 25% off select legging styles with code LEGGINGS25 through Thanksgiving.

+- Paravel: Take 25% off everything from this travel brand, excluding travel kits, with promo code DOMINOFRIDAY.

-- Peach & Lily: Peach & Lily, the beauty retailer that specializes in K-beauty, is offering 30% off sitewide using code PEACH2019 with exclusions.
+- Peach & Lily: The beauty retailer that specializes in K-beauty is offering 30% off sitewide using code PEACH2019 with exclusions.

 - Perry Ellis: The luxe menswear brand is offering 40% off sitewide during its Black Friday Preview, going on now.